 Following Mr Cass’s death in 2007, his son Stewart continued and expanded the business while remaining true to the core values of his father’s company – academic quality, integrity, scholarly research and accessible, insightful, writing.
 Key titles over the years, such as Reflections on the Irish State by Garrett Fitzerald and The Surnames of Ireland by Edward MacLysaght, exemplify how IAP brought to the fore many important and revealing aspects of Irish history, literature, society and current affairs.

-The evolution of the Press continued in 2012 when the company was acquired by local book industry figure Conor Graham, formerly of New Island and Brookside Publishing Services, and the company moved to its current location in Sallins, Co.
+The evolution of the Press continued in 2012 when the company was acquired by local book industry figure Conor Graham, formerly of New Island and Brookside Publishing Services, and the company moved to its current location in Co.
 Kildare.
 So began another era in its long and proud history.
 2012 also saw the establishment of a new popular history and general books imprint, Merrion Press, created to develop our publishing to include more popular and accessible titles, distinct from the typical academic projection of the IAP format, and ultimately to provide a vehicle for the growing number of general and popular history titles published each year which appeal to a broader audience, and made available in a more accessible format.

-As the new owner of Irish Academic Press, Conor is committed to continuing the work of his predecessors and further reinforcing its strong brand, with plans to publish 25-30 new titles each year, spanning the companies traditional subject areas of general Irish history and literary studies, while specialising in modern Irish history, 20th century military and political history, historical biographies, literary criticism, as well as books in the areas of arts, media studies, women’s studies, theology and genealogy.
+As the new owner of Irish Academic Press, Conor is committed to continuing the work of his predecessors and further reinforcing its strong brand, with plans to publish 25-30 new titles each year, spanning the companies traditional subject areas of Irish history and literary studies, while specialising in modern Irish history, 20th century military, political history, historical biographies, as well as books in the areas of Irish art, memoirs, and current affairs.

-We greatly welcome submissions from all authors, whatever your background or credentials, as we employ a peer-reviewed submissions process (where applicable) to determine which proposals are deemed suitable for publication, and under which imprint successful submissions will be placed.
+We greatly welcome submissions from all authors, whatever your background or credentials, as we employ a rigorous submissions process to determine which proposals are deemed suitable for publication, and under which imprint successful submissions will be placed.
 Contact Us for further information on our submissions process.

 The current Irish Academic Press & Merrion Press staff are: